Work in prison

 FYI

-If the prisoner had a prison employment contract after 1er january 2025, he can request Return-to-Work Allowance (RTA).
+If the inmate had a prison employment contract after 1er january 2025, he can request Return-to-Work Allowance (RTA).
 He will receive this aid upon his release.

 Who can help me?